Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 ## Information for Developers

-See examples for creating and modifying segmentation nodes and using segment editor effects from your own modules in [Slicer script repository](../../developer_guide/script_repository.md#segmentations)
+See examples for creating and modifying segmentation nodes and using segment editor effects from your own modules in [Developer guide](../../developer_guide/modules/segmenteditor) and [Slicer script repository](../../developer_guide/script_repository.md#segmentations)

 ## Contributors